-When I was younger (read: single and young), and lived back in Baku with my family, I used to have designated garlic days, mostly on weekends.
+When I was younger (read: single and young) and lived back in Baku with my family, I used to have designated garlic days, mostly on weekends.
 I loved garlic.
-When I knew I would not go some place, or that no one would visit us, I would eat garlic, and lots of it.
+When I knew I would not go some place or that no one would visit us, I would eat garlic, and lots of it.
 Fresh with some dishes, and pickled with others, particularly hearty pasta dishes.
 I would stink.
-I shared a room with my not-much-of-a-garlic-lover-and-therefore-not-stinking sister and we would have sisterly fights when she accused me of being selfish and I just selfishly gigled.
+I shared a room with my not-much-of-a-garlic-lover-and-therefore-not-stinking sister and we would have “sisterly” fights when she accused me of being selfish and I just selfishly giggled.
 Yes, I was selfish.
 But I loved garlic.
 Badly.
 Awful lot.
-I still love garlic.
+I still do.

 Note: The longer the garlic cures (think as long as 2 years), the softer, the tastier, and surprisingly sweeter it gets.

 10 garlic bulbs (about 1 lb / 0.5 kg)

 About 2 cups white wine vinegar or red wine vinegar

 Sterilize a medium-size canning jar in boiling water and dry thoroughly.